-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns;

-- recommending, based upon the Audit Committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing or overseeing the Audit Committee report required by Securities and Exchange Commission ("SEC") rules to be included in our proxy statement for our annual meeting of stockholders; - reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; - reviewing quarterly earnings releases; and - reviewing, assessing and considering, in consultation with management and the Board of Directors, as appropriate, our overall risk management policies and procedures.
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan (both internal, if applicable, and external) with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the Audit Committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - reviewing and discussing with management and the Board items of enterprise risk beyond financial risk and management of financial statements; - preparing or overseeing the Audit Committee report required by SEC rules to be included in our proxy statement for our annual meeting of stockholders; - reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; - · reviewing quarterly earnings releases; and - reviewing, assessing and considering, in consultation with management and the Board of Directors, as appropriate, our overall risk management policies and procedures.

-During 2018, the Audit Committee held four meetings.
+During 2019, the Audit Committee held four meetings.